Black-capped chickadee: Vocalization

+Other species have also been observed making use of these chick-a-dee-dee-dee alarm calls.
+During the non-breeding season, mixed species flocks may form to help with foraging and predator avoidance, and may include nuthatches, woodpeckers, kinglets, and vireos among others.
+These species will react when a chickadee makes the alarm call.
+Red-breasted nuthatch have even been observed reacting more strongly to higher-threat alarm calls, indicating some understanding of their syntax.

-These chickadees make a number of other calls and sounds, such as a gargle noise usually used by males to indicate a threat of attacking another male, often when feeding.
+Black-capped chickadees make a number of other calls and sounds, such as a gargle noise usually used by males to indicate a threat of attacking another male, often when feeding.
 This call is also used in sexual contexts.
-Black-capped chickadees develop the gargle noise as a result of learning that starts soon after birth and continues through to adulthood.
-This noise is among the most complex of the calls, containing two to 9 of 14 distinct notes in one population that was studied.
-It only lasts for about half a second.
-Social learning, in particular, is largely influential to the development of this sound.
+Black-capped chickadees learn the gargle noise soon after birth and continues to develop it through to adulthood.
+This noise is among the most complex of the calls; in one population of chickadees, the gargle contained 2 to 9 instances of 14 distinct notes, all sung within half a second.

+Social learning in particular is largely influential to the development of the gargle.
 Beginning 30 to 35 days after birth, strings of low-amplitude precursor or sub-gargles are produced for about a minute.
-At this time, the young have several close interactions with their family; they learn to produce such sounds by listening to their parents and siblings.
+At this time, they learn to produce such sounds by listening to their parents and siblings.
 Three chickadee populations were observed at three different sites over 8 years, and all of them produced vocalizations that were very similar to one another.
 Strings of juvenile sub-gargles are almost perfectly continuous and both low and unstable in frequency, yet lacking multiple syllables.
 When their vocal abilities are fully developed, a stable frequency is produced and a variety of syllables is heard that vary in length.

+Other calls which have been noted include a "broken dee", "variable see", hiss, snarl twitter, "high zee", and tseet.
+Some of these calls are used during breeding to attract a mate or reinforce a pair bond, such as the "broken dee" and "variable see".
+Others, such as the snarl and twitter, are used territorially.

-Chickadees in an environment with ambient noise at the same frequencies as their songs have developed an evolutionary adaptation that enables them to adjust the frequency of their songs much quicker to effectively communicate with the surrounding population.
-The fee-bee songs of several male black-capped chickadees were monitored to identify their particular frequency.
-In one particular study, a series of both masking and nonmasking tones was played to multiple male chickadees at various locations to observe how they responded to interfering and noninterfering signals.
-When interacting with conspecifics close by, the males matched their frequencies, but when the surrounding environment was noisy with other species, the males adapted by increasing the frequency of their songs.
-The males responded quickly to the masking tones by raising their song frequencies.
-Another study, though, showed that male chickadees sometimes intentionally match the tones of competing conspecifics as a way of showing aggression.
-Dominant males in a population often compete with lower-ranked males; one is not at a greater or lesser advantage than the other.
-Singing contests are a way male chickadees decide who in a population gets to mate.
+Black-capped chickadees in an environment with ambient noise at the same frequencies as their songs are able to adjust the frequency of their songs to effectively communicate with the surrounding population.
+When interacting with other chickadees close by, the males matched their frequencies; however, when the surrounding environment was noisy with other species, the males adapted by increasing the frequency of their songs.
+Another survey, though, showed that male chickadees sometimes intentionally match the tones of competing chickadees as a way of showing aggression.
+Dominant males in a population often compete with lower-ranked males, and singing contests are a way male chickadees decide who gets to mate.
 When a male loses a contest, particularly a higher-ranking male in the population, he will often have difficulty finding a mate.